-- STEP 8: Obtain an acceptable urine specimen from each applicant or employee and deliver the specimen to the laboratory for drug screening urinalysis. - STEP 9: Take appropriate action after receiving results of drug screening as follows: - (A) If the drug screening urinalysis produces a negative result, then proceed with the employment/transfer process at the discretion of agency personnel. - (B) If the drug screening urinalysis produces a positive result (based upon the laboratory result and subsequent review by the agency medical review officer), then notify the applicant of such.
+- STEP 8: Obtain an acceptable urine specimen from each applicant and deliver the specimen to the laboratory for drug screening urinalysis. - STEP 9: Take appropriate action after receiving results of drug screening as follows: - (a) If the drug screening urinalysis produces a negative result, then proceed with the employment/transfer process at the discretion of agency personnel. - (b) If the drug screening urinalysis produces a positive result (based upon the laboratory result and subsequent review by the agency Medical Review Officer), then notify applicant of such.
 Also inform the applicant that he/she may be ineligible to hold certification as a criminal justice officer.
-Retain documentation of the positive laboratory result and report result to Sheriffs' Standards Division.
+Retain documentation of the positive laboratory result and report result to the Criminal Justice Standards Division.